 How this personal data is collected

-As mentioned above, the majority of this personal data is collected via our online systems – Connect and Gabriel.
+As mentioned above, the majority of this personal data is collected via our online systems – Connect, Gabriel and Online Invoicing.
 Occasionally we also make specific ad hoc information requests to regulated firms (including sole traders) by other means.

 Why we use this personal data

 We use this personal data to ensure that we are able to fulfil our relevant statutory functions.